EPIC-model/workshop/README.md

 # for example, for the user "d185-rfga" using a linux system:
 ssh -i ~/.ssh/id_rsa_cirrus d185-rfga@login.cirrus.ac.uk
 ```

-More details on how to login can be found [in the Cirrus documentation](https://docs.cirrus.ac.uk/user-guide/connecting/#ssh-clients).

 > [!NOTE]
-> For further details please visit the [Cirrus documentation page](https://docs.cirrus.ac.uk/user-guide/connecting/).
+> More details on how to login can be found [in the Cirrus documentation](https://docs.cirrus.ac.uk/user-guide/connecting/#ssh-clients).

 #### Obtaining all resources